ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 #### Querying for recent results for a device
 {: #querying-for-recent-results-for-a-device}

-To get the results for a device, we issue a partition query for the device within the `bridge-9876` partition.
+To get the results for a device, you issue a partition query for the device within the `bridge-9876` partition.
 The selector is only slightly more complicated, but still the same as an equivalent global query.